 Broken down into three distinct sections, the Cornell system allows you to capture and retrieve information in a single place.
 Using Cornell, you can hone in on major concepts and ideas in lectures and build learning from there.
 This system is perfect for high school or college students in lecture situations.
 It is also a good system to bring into your first internship or job.

 - Record: During a lecture, use the note-taking column on the left to record the lecture using sentences.

 - Recite: Cover the note-taking column with a sheet of paper.
-Then, looking at the questions or cue-words in the right-hand column only, say aloud, in your own words, the answers to the questions, facts, or ideas indicated by the cue words.
+Then, looking at the questions or cue words in the right-hand column only, say aloud, in your own words, the answers to the questions, facts, or ideas indicated by the cue words.

-- Reflect: Reflect on the material by asking yourself questions, for example: “What’s the significance of these facts?
+- Reflect: Reflect on the material by asking yourself questions, for example, “What’s the significance of these facts?
 What principle are they based on?
 How can I apply them?
 How do they fit in with what I already know?
 What’s beyond them?

 The Sentence Method

-If you type quickly, and if the information is presented in an organized manner, this may be the perfect note-taking system for you.
+If you type quickly and if the information is presented in an organized manner, this may be the perfect note-taking system for you.

 From annotations to highlights, here are some additional ways to take your notes to the next level.

 Attend lectures regularly.
 It goes without saying that consistent class attendance is a huge part of success in school.
 You have to absorb lecture material in class to understand textbook reading and to prepare for exams and final projects.
 Plus, when you really think about it, every time you skip a class, you’re losing money.
 You’re paying for these classes, remember!

 Get creative with your note-taking.
 You should choose whatever note-taking system works best for you, but feel empowered to get creative with it.
 Add in symbols, highlights, emojis, and color-code your notes.
 Whatever helps you remember what you’re writing down is the best way to take notes.